togawamanabu/DataSciencenND_prj4_spark_and_bigdata/README.md

 ![Spark Logo](./images/Apache_Spark_logo.svg.png)

+## Problem Statement

+This Sparkify web service has a certain churn rate.
+In order to reduce the churn rate as much as possible, we would like to analyze the user’s log data and predict the users who are likely to churn and prevent them from churning.

+## Metrics

+Set a churn flag for churned users and predict this with 0 and 1.
+1 is a churned user.
+Separate all the data into training and test data, create a model using the training data, and then use the test data to determine the F1 score and accuracy to select the most accurate model and parameter.

 ### Dataset

 The dataset contains users' activity log. we can track user's activity with **userid** and **session**, user's action is recorded in **page** column.